This cold weather acupressure session will help promote energy and circulation in your horse.

 Acupressure, which is based on TCM, offers a resource for “winterizing” your horse.
 Before you expect your horse to do more than walk, or get on his back to ride, think about helping him warm up his muscles, tendons and ligaments to avoid discomfort and possible damage.
-By offering your horse an acupressure session every four or five days along with your grooming routine, you can enhance his ability to retain and generate warmth.
+By offering your horse an acupressure session every four or five days along with your grooming routine, you can enhance his ability to retain and generate warmth by improving his circulation.

-The intentions underlying the acupressure chart included in this article (top left) are to support your horse’s immune system and sustain a healthy fl ow of life-promoting energy and blood circulation to warm and nourish his entire body, while also maintaining your connection with him throughout the winter.
+The intentions underlying the acupressure chart included in this article (above) are to support your horse’s immune system and sustain a healthy flow of life-promoting energy and blood circulation to warm and nourish his entire body, while also maintaining your connection with him throughout the winter.
 By following this routine, you will enjoy the winter more and be ready to get out and go when spring arrives.